annacmane/nosql-challenge/README.md

 4. In folder "Part Two", please use NoSQL_analysis_starter.ipynb

 The program in step 1 is set up to download the file in Resources that will assist in running each program in Part One and Part Two.
-If program fails to do so, you can copy and paste the line in the first markdown cell of NoSQL_setup_starter.ipynb to load the file into the database.
+If program fails to do so, you can copy and paste the line in the first markdown cell of NoSQL_setup_starter.ipynb into your terminal to load the file into the database.

 # Welcome to NoSQL
 Instructions